awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

       UpdateRuntimeOn: Auto
 ```

-#### A Lambda function configured to update its runtime environment when the function is updated<a name="sam-resource-function--examples--runtimemanagementconfig-example2"></a>
+A Lambda function configured to update its runtime environment when the function is updated:

 ```
 TestFunction